nielsoffice-Pro/wp-file-upload-from-media/README.md

 ```

-<h5>Make Media file available by user upload or simply cannot view other upload from otehr users</h5>
+<h5>Make Media file available by user upload or simply cannot view other upload from other users</h5>

 ```PHP